dcos/dcos-e2e/README.md

 A mapping of host paths to paths on the installer node.
 These are files to copy from the host to the installer node before installing DC/OS.
 Currently on DC/OS Docker the only supported paths on the installer are in the `/genconf` directory.

+###### `files_to_copy_to_masters`

+A mapping of host paths to paths on the master nodes.
+These are files to copy from the host to the master nodes before installing DC/OS.
+On DC/OS Docker the files are mounted, read only, to the masters.

 ###### `destroy_on_error`